-License as fully set fort in this Appendix.

-Designation of Product Identity: The following items are hereby designated as Product Identity in accordance with Section 1(e) of the Open Game License, version 1.0: All Necromancer Games logos and identifying marks and trade dress, including all Necromancer Games Product and Product Line names including but not limited to The Wizard's Amulet, The Crucible if Freya, The Tomb of Abysthor, Bard's Gate, Rappan Athuk and The Dungeon of Graves; all Sword and Sorcery Studios logos and identifying marks and trade dress, including all Sword and Sorcery Product and Product Line names; all artwork, illustration, graphic design, maps and cartography; the story, storyline, plots, thematic elements, dialogue, incidents, language, artwork, symbols, designs, depictions, likenesses, formats, poses, concepts, themes and graphic, photographic and other visual or audio representations contained herein; the character and creature names Shandril, Corian, Tavik, Vortigern, Talon, Baran, Lauriel, Arlen and Eralion and their descriptions, though not their stat blocks; the town name of Fairhill and its description, though not its stat block; and all text and description not otherwise designated as Open Game Content below.
-The above Product Identity is not Open Game Content and reproduction without the written permission of the copyright holder is expressly forbidden, except for the purposes of reviews.
+License as fully set forth in this Appendix.
+Designation of Product Identity: The following items are hereby designated as Product Identity in accordance with Section 1(e) of the Open Game License, version 1.0.
+All Necromancer Games logos and identifying marks and trade dress, including all Necromancer Games Product and Product Line names including but not limited to The Wizard's Amulet, The Crucible if Freya, The Tomb of Abysthor, Bard's Gate, Rappan Athuk and The Dungeon of Graves; all Sword and Sorcery Product Lane names; and trade dress, including all Sword and Sorcery Product and Product Line names; all artwork, illustration, graphic design, maps and cartography; the story, storyline, plots, Ideenness, formats, poses, concepts, themes and graphic, photographic and other visual or audio representations contained herein; the character and Creature names Shandril, Corian, Tavik, Vortigern, Talon, Baran, Lauriel, Arien and Eralion and their descrip-tions, though not their stat blocks; the town name of Fairthill and its description, though not its stat block; and all text and description not otherwise designated as Open Game Content below.
+The above Product Identity is not Open Game Content and reproduction without the written permission of the copyright holder is expressly forbidden, except for the purposes of reviews. the purposes of revie